-This work is available under the Creative Commons Attribution 33.0 IGO license (CC BY 3.0 IGO). http://creativecommons.org/licenses/by/3.0/igo.
+This work is available under the Creative Commons Attribution 3.0 IGO license (CC BY 3.0 IGO) http://creativecommons.org/licenses/by/3.0/igo.
 Under the Creative Commons Attribution license, you are free to copy, distribute, transmit, and adapt this work, including for commercial purposes, under the following conditions:

 Attribution-Please cite the work as follows: World Bank.
-2016.
-Doing Business 2016: Measuring Regulatory Quality and Efficiency.
-Washington, DC: World Bank Group.
-DOI: 10.1596/978-1-4648-0667-4.
+2017.
+Doing Business 2017: Equal Opportunity for All.
+Washington, DC: World Bank.
+DOI: 10.1596/978-1-4648-0948-4.
 License: Creative Commons Attribution CC BY 3.0 IGO